sheadawson/silverstripe-zenvalidator/README.md

 ## Validation Logic - Conditional Constraints

 This feature allows you to specify under what conditions a field should or should not have it's validation constraints applied, based on the value(s) of other fields on the form.
 The concept borrows heavily from and compliments Uncle Cheese's [Display Logic module](https://github.com/unclecheese/silverstripe-display-logic).
+Note that no frontend logic is applied, this is backend only.
+If you use display logic, that will allow you to hide fields that shouldn't be shown/validated on the frontend.

 ### Validation Logic Examples